How to add and configure Inbound Shipment using Google Sheet

 Learn how to add orders in transit to your locations in Flieber

-The standardized spreadsheet is designed to capture all relevant inbound shipment data, including Shipment ID, Destination, Delivery Date, SKU, Quantity Ordered, and Shipment Status.
+The standardized spreadsheet is designed to capture all relevant Inbound Shipment data, including Shipment ID, Destination, Delivery Date, SKU, Quantity Ordered, and Shipment Status.
 Once the data is added, your purchase orders will be reflected in Flieber.